HCL-TECH-SOFTWARE/appscan-issue-gateway/providers/jira/README.md

 **imData** : configuration required to connect to the Issue Management system (Jira in this case)

-- url: the JIRA URL to connect to.
+- url: The JIRA URL to connect to.
+- token: (Recommended) A personal access token for authentication.
-- Username: The user name to connect to the Jira URL.
+- username: (Optional) The user name to connect to the Jira URL.
+Using an access token is recommended.
-- Password: The password used to connect to the Jira URL.
+- password: (Optional) The password used to connect to the Jira URL.
+Using an access token is recommended.
-- Projectkey: The Jira project name to be used for the issue migration.
+- projectkey: The Jira project name to be used for the issue migration.
 The issues would be migrated from ASE(or ASoC) to this project.
 - issuetype: (Optional) Used if you would like to override the default issue type.
 Default = &quot;Bug&quot;
 - summary: (Optional) Override default issue summary.
 Issue attributes can be included with %% substitution variables.
 For example the default is &#39;AppScan: %IssueType% found at %Location%&#39;
 - severityfield: (Optional) Field Id that corresponds to &#39;priority&#39; or &#39;severity&#39;.
 This field will be populated with the AppScan Issue Severity.
 Default value = &#39;priority&#39;